RitchieLab/biofilter-manual/Installation/Installation.md

 ---
 layout: default
-title: Version 2 - Installation
+title: Installation
-parent: Biofilter 2.0
-nav_order: 2
+nav_order: 3
 ---

-# Installation Instructions for Biofilter 2.0
+# Installation Instructions for Biofilter 3.0

 ## Prerequisites
 The following prerequisites are required to compile the LOKI database and run Biofilter: